-You can easily create more modulation sources.
-Do you want another XLFO?
+The idea is simple yet powerful.
+Do you want another filter?
 Just add one!
-Do you want an envelope generator?
+Do you want an envelope follower?
 Just add one and start modulating things!
+At all times, the interface only contains the filters, modulation sources and slots that you are actually using.
 Of course there is a limit to the number of sources you can create, but in practice it feels like you can create as many sources as you will ever need.

-To give you an idea, a simple preset without modulation looks like this:
+This results in an intuitive user interface that experienced producers and novices alike will embrace.
+To give you an idea, a simple preset with just one low pass filter and the modulation section hidden looks like this: